ralphwillgoss/howto-learn-react/README.md

-*The JS Stack from scratch tutorial was developed on Linux, I did it on an Azure Windows 7 VM.
+*The JS Stack from scratch tutorial was developed on Linux, I did it on a Windows 7 VM.
-You may notice that in Chapter 11, fsevent starts to throw some errors due to a package dependency not being available on Windows.
+You may notice that in Chapter 11, `fsevent` starts to throw some errors due to a package dependency not being available on Windows.
 You can surpress this error by doing the following when adding:
 `yarn add --dev mocha chai --ignore-optional`